-The list of international schools in Malaysia grows longer every year.
+The private and international education landscape in Malaysia has changed over the last decade with parents now having more options for an international school education for their children.
+Every year, the list of international schools in Malaysia grows longer.
 There are currently over 150 international schools in Malaysia with a number of new schools slated to open in 2019 and 2020.
 Each of these international schools is independently run and differ from one another in terms of background, curricula, ethos, learning environment and tuition fees.

 Here are five main types of international schools that are available in Malaysia today.